Constantine the Great: Illness and death

 From his recent illness, Constantine knew death would soon come.
-Within the Church of the Holy Apostles, Constantine had secretly prepared a final resting-place for himself.
+Within the Church of the Holy Apostles, which he had built in Constantinople, Constantine had secretly prepared a final resting-place for himself.
 It came sooner than he had expected.
 Soon after the Feast of Easter 337, Constantine fell seriously ill.
-He left Constantinople for the hot baths near his mother's city of Helenopolis (Altinova), on the southern shores of the Gulf of Nicomedia (present-day Gulf of İzmit).
-There, in a church his mother built in honor of Lucian the Apostle, he prayed, and there he realized that he was dying.
-Seeking purification, he became a catechumen and attempted a return to Constantinople, making it only as far as a suburb of Nicomedia.
-He summoned the bishops and told them of his hope to be baptized in the River Jordan, where Christ was written to have been baptized.
-He requested the baptism right away, promising to live a more Christian life should he live through his illness.
-The bishops, Eusebius records, "performed the sacred ceremonies according to custom".
-He chose the Arianizing bishop Eusebius of Nicomedia, bishop of the city where he lay dying, as his baptizer.
-In postponing his baptism, he followed one custom at the time which postponed baptism until after infancy.
-It has been thought that Constantine put off baptism as long as he did so as to be absolved from as much of his sin as possible.
+He left Constantinople for the hot baths near his mother's city of Helenopolis (Altınova), on the southern shores of the Gulf of Nicomedia (present-day Gulf of İzmit).
+Once in Helenopolis, in a church he had built in honour of Lucian the Martyr, he began to pray and offer supplications for God.
+He soon felt that his life was ending and desired to seek purification of the sins he had committed through baptism.
+Making his way to the suburbs of Nicomedia, where he summoned the local bishops.
+He then told them of his hope to be baptised in the Jordan River, where Christ was baptised, yet praises God, knowing that it is fitting for him to receive the blessing here instead.
+He then professed the desire to live the rest of his life united with the people of God and His Church.
+The bishops, Eusebius records, "the prelates performed the sacred ceremonies in the usual manner".
+He chose the Arian bishop Eusebius of Nicomedia, bishop of the city where he lay dying, as his baptiser.
+It has been thought that Constantine put off baptism as long as he did to be absolved from as much of his sin as possible.
 Constantine died soon after at a suburban villa called Achyron, on the last day of the fifty-day festival of Pentecost directly following Pascha (or Easter), on 22 May 337.